jaragont/orchestration-workshop/_pages/4-optimisation-techniques.md

     }
 ```

+&nbsp;

 To use hybrid attributes in the SQL query, we need to use the [`hybrid_property.expression()`](https://docs.sqlalchemy.org/en/20/orm/extensions/hybrid.html#sqlalchemy.ext.hybrid.hybrid_property.expression) modifier.
 This is because its SQL expression must be differentiated from the Python expression.

-Above, we have also added an expression modifier to the `item_total` hybrid property.
+Above, we've also added an expression modifier to the `item_total` hybrid property.
 Notice how this function is a class method and operates on the `OrderItems` and `Item` classes, similar to how we might do in the `select()` query.

 Writing `@classmethod` here is optional.
 It is used for type hinting to indicate `cls` is supposed to be the `OrderItems` class, and not its instance.